The Sparrow Conundrum

 As I was researching and writing it, two coincidences made me feel I was doing the right thing.
 First, The Scottish Maid, the first vessel ever to have a clipper bow, was designed in Aberdeen and launched exactly 100 years to the day before I was born.
 Second, I read lots of original documents about and by ship builders and owners down the years.
 One correspondence was that of the Duthie family and the latest letters were from the two surviving sisters, one of whom had been the supervisor of my PhD.

 Some of the research was really special.
 I’ve always wanted to sail on board a square-rigger and this was my excuse.
 I signed on as a tourist crew member on the Christian Radich, a truly beautiful example of a real tall ship.
 We sailed from Oslo to Leith – a short trip but entirely magical.
 I also started taking carving classes to find out what it felt like to make a figurehead.
-That was several years ago and, two figurehads and scores of other things later, I’m still following the classes.
+That was several years ago and, two figureheads and scores of other things later, I’m still enjoying carving lumps of wood.